-- B. Investigative process when the alleged perpetrator is a university employee.
-Complaints of a violation of this chapter that involve university employees, including students acting in their capacities as employees, will be referred to the Director of Equal Opportunity or Human Resources, Rights and Risk for investigation in accordance with Policy 402-04, Investigations of Employees for Sexual Harassment, Sexual Misconduct, Domestic Violence, Relationship Violence and Stalking.
-After the investigation is completed, the investigative report will be sent to the appropriate university authority to determine whether there was inappropriate behavior and what discipline, if any, should be imposed.
-Any discipline resulting from such investigations shall be in accordance with the applicable collective bargaining agreement, if any.
-The complainant shall be provided with written notice of the university's determination.
-The results of such investigations and disciplinary determinations shall be reported to the Title IX Coordinator within 30 days. - C. Investigative process when the alleged perpetrator is not a university student or employee.
+- C. Advisors.
+The processes for both student and employee investigations allow for both the complainant and the respondent to have an advisor of his/her choice present during any meeting, interview or hearing. - D. Investigative process when the alleged perpetrator is not a university student or employee.
 The university is obligated to investigate all violations of this chapter occurring on campus regardless of whether the alleged perpetrator is a university student or employee.
 Additionally, the university should investigate sexual harassment or sexual misconduct occurring off-campus when such conduct may adversely affect the university when students experience the continuing effects of the off-campus sexual harassment or sexual misconduct in the university setting.
-In those instances where the alleged perpetrator is neither a university employee nor student, the university shall seek to investigate the matter in compliance with Policy 402-04, Investigations of Employees

-- for Sexual Harassment, Sexual Misconduct, Domestic Violence, Relationship Violence and Stalking, to the extent applicable. - D. Confidentiality.
-The university is obligated to investigate all complaints under this chapter.
+In situations where the alleged perpetrator is neither a university employee nor student, the university shall seek to investigate the matter in compliance with Policy 402-04, Investigations of Employees for Sexual Harassment, Sexual Misconduct, Domestic Violence, Relationship Violence and Stalking, to the extent applicable. - E. Confidentiality.
+The university is obligated to investigate all complaints of sexual and interpersonal violence.
 To facilitate the investigative process and protect the privacy of those involved, all information will be maintained in a confidential manner to the fullest extent permissible by law.
 During an investigation, complaint information will be disseminated only on a need-to-know basis.
 If the complainant wishes to remain anonymous, the university will take all reasonable steps to investigate the allegation without disclosing the name of the complainant to the extent allowed by state and federal law and contractual obligations.
 If the complainant wishes to remain anonymous, the university shall inform him or her that its ability to investigate and respond to the allegation will be limited and that any type of retaliation is prohibited.
 The university will notify the complainant of the steps it will take to prevent and respond to any retaliation to help alleviate the complainant's concerns.
 However, the university cannot ensure confidentiality, as its legal and contractual obligations may require disclosure of the complainant's name.
 Reports of crimes to the campus community shall not include the names of the complainants or victims.
 Files subject to public disclosure will be released to the extent required by law.